-There are many types of business degrees to select from, depending on the specialization and career goals that a student might have.
+There are many types of business degrees to select from, depending on the specialisation and career goals that a student might have.
 Areas likely to be studied range from accounting to management science, from finance to economics, and from marketing to strategy.

 Typically undergraduate students should gain foundations in these subjects before selecting a specialism at the master’s level.
 There is also normally some possibility of specialisation towards the end of undergraduate degrees.
-Students considering studying Business should check what specialisation is possible within the courses they are considering.
+Students considering studying business should check what specialisation is possible within the courses they are considering.

 What is the balance between academic theory and practical experience?

 A good business degree should focus on practical personal development, through practical application of theory: case studies, problem-solving projects and team work, and, of course, internships.